alex3165/cyclecity/README.md

 # Ciclecity
-### This is a data visualization about cyclists trips in Rennes (relief, speed, trip, location) in realtime.
+### This is a data visualization about cyclists trips in Rennes city (relief, speed, trip, location).

 Project is composed of :